dr-prodigy/autobang-c64-10liner-pur80/README.md

  - a toy car (*"AUTOBANG"*) I owned in my childhood (late '70s/beginning of '80s, ie: near-C=64 era), named like that for it featured support for a toy gun tiny explosive charge, which was triggered by a bumper on its nose, thus blowing up with a "bang!" when sent against a wall.

 ### Story & gameplay
-You are a brave driver in a car with no brakes, running like crazy in a winding country track and trying to stay alive, following the road turns and avoiding pines grown in the middle of the road (?!?).
+You are a brave driver in a car with no brakes, running like crazy in a winding country track and trying to stay alive while following the road turns and avoiding pines grown in the middle of the road (?!?).

 Your goal is to complete the whole track 10 times (stages), but it won't be that easy: at every new stage the road gets a bit narrower and on higher levels you will also find more trees on your way.

-Score increases at every move, depending on the current stage (higher levels => more points).
+Score increases while you proceed in your crazy run, depending on the current stage (higher levels => more points).

 Your sporty car can turn fast.. will your reflexes be as good, enough to bring you to the end of the race?

 ### In-game controls
 Z = move left

-X = move right
+M = move right

 ### Menu commands
 Q = quit